espena/wp-csp-core-patches/README.md

 in your CSP header.
 The patch files can be easily inspected to check what modifications are made.
 That is good from a security perspective.
-Besides, this is a temporary fix, as I expect inline scripts and styles to be removed from WordPress in its entirety within a few iterations.
+Besides, this is a temporary fix, as I expect inline scripts and styles to be removed from WordPress within a few iterations.

 ---